 Teaching interests and activity

-- Jay has convened the postgraduate courses Political Issues in Public Policy and Global and International Social Policy in previous years and contributed lectures to the undergraduate courses; Social Policy & Society; Rethinking the Financial Crisis; The Politics of the Welfare State.
+- Jay is currently Programme Director for the MSc Public Policy and course organiser for the postgraduate course Political Issues in Public Policy.
+Jay has previously served as Programme Director of the MSc Policy Studies and MSc Comparative Public Policy and course organiser of the postgraduate course Global and International Social Policy.
+Jay has also contributed teaching to the undergraduate courses; Social Policy & Society; Rethinking the Financial Crisis and The Politics of the Welfare State.

 Jay is interested in supervising doctoral students in the following areas and welcomes expressions of interest regarding this.

 - The politics of labour market and social security policy.